sampotts/plyr/readme.md

 var player = plyr.setup('.js-plyr')[0];
 ```

 This will return an array of plyr instances setup, so you need to specify the index of the instance you want.
 This is less useful if you are setting up mutliple instances.
-You can also use the `onSetup` callback documented below which will return each instance one by one, as they are setup.
+You can listen for the `setup` [event](#events) documented below which will return each instance one by one, as they are setup (in the `plyr` key of the event object).

 Once you have your instance, you can use the API methods below on it.
 For example to pause it: